 Charlie Venus (22s):

-Our guest on today’s podcast is Scott Adis, CEO of Beyond Insurance.
+Our guest on today’s podcast is Scott Addis, CEO of Beyond Insurance.
 Let me just give you a little bit of a background on Scott.
 He started his career with Johnson and Higgins, and only long timers in the industry likely remember that, the name of that national broker.
 And in 1990, he started his own agency from scratch, which was focused on risk management solutions for middle market clients.
-The Adis group is now part of McGriff insurance.
+The Addis group is now part of McGriff insurance.
 Scott moved on to start Beyond Insurance after selling his agency.
 And the firm focuses on a coaching and consulting practice that empowers insurance agency leaders, carriers, and the other insurance and risk management professionals to capture unrealized potential.

 Charlie Venus (1m 7s):